tonqa/JustType/README.md

 ---------------------

 * **Performance:** This implementation uses the default UIKit text navigation provided by UITextInput protocol of UITextView and UITextField, which is of course very fast.
-* **Compatiblity:** If the default iOS UIKit keyboard handling changes the keyboard gestures extension just stops working.
+* **Compatiblity:** This framework is compatible with iOS 6 and 7.
+It builds on the default UIKit.
+If the keyboard handling in later iOS versions changes the keyboard gestures extension just stops working.
 That's why this should not be any critical for apps used in production.
-In fact we have an app called *'Just Type'* in the App Store.
+In fact we have a demo app called *'Just Type'* in the App Store ourselves.
 * **Extendability**: The keyboard and UITextInput extensions are easily extendable for developers (e.g. the behavior for other languages could easily be modified).
 We in fact encourage you to contribute to this project.